GET ORDAINED

 Flowers, herbs, stones, and crystals are used to prepare the body and spirit for the wedding day

-3. Coiffed and crowned
+3. Viking Wedding Hair: Coiffed and Crowned

 A young Viking Pagan woman dressed in a fur collared coat standings looking into the distance, surrounded by trees.
 Her hair is a bright dyed magenta and hangs loose and long, and she has decorative face paint across her cheeks in a black line